sjarosz/Ping-AIC-SA-AccessToken/README.md

 This repository provides a simple Python script (`aic-sa-access-token.py`) to automate the OAuth 2.0 JWT‑Bearer flow for obtaining an access token from a PingOne Advanced Identity Cloud (AIC) service account.
 Instead of manually crafting JWT assertions and cURL commands, this script handles all steps programmatically.

-## 🎯 Value Proposition

-* **Automation & Efficiency**: Eliminates repetitive manual steps and reduces human error when fetching tokens.
-* **Reproducibility**: Guarantees consistent JWT creation and token retrieval across environments.
-* **Integration‑Ready**: Scriptable in CI/CD pipelines, build processes, or other automation frameworks.
-* **Extensibility**: Easy to adapt for additional parameters, logging, or integration with other tooling.

 ## 🛠️ Prerequisites

 1. **Python 3.7+** installed.
 Verify with: